AIM-ENE-feb25/triptop-groep-6-caspar-khaled-daniel/software-guidebook/README.md

 > [!TIP]
 > This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

-# 8.5 Hoe maak je de applicatie uitbreidbaar met nieuwe bouwstenen **Date:** 28-03-2025
+# 8.5 Hoe maak je de applicatie uitbreidbaar met nieuwe bouwstenen

 **Date:** 01-04-2025